apache/mynewt-site/docs/index.md

 The chapter organization is outlined below.
 Each chapter will include one or more tutorials for hands-on experience with the material in each chapter.

-* [Chapter 1: Getting Started](chapter1/newt_concepts.md) introduces some key terms in this initiative and includes a tutorial for a quick project to show how to work with some of the products.
+* [Chapter 1: Get Started](chapter1/newt_concepts.md) introduces some key terms in this initiative and includes a tutorial for a quick project to show how to work with some of the products.

-* [Chapter 2: Getting Acclimated](chapter2/vocabulary.md) delves deeper into the concepts crucial to the software development effort.
+* [Chapter 2: Get Acclimated](chapter2/vocabulary.md) delves deeper into the concepts crucial to the software development effort.

 * [Chapter 3: Newt Tool Reference](chapter3/newt_ops.md) describes the command structure and details all the available commands to help you with your project.